-Drawing room or guest room should not provide direct Passage to the bedrooms but should be adjacent to the dining room.
-At the same time kitchen should be kept away from the living room to avoided smoke and smells.
+The drawing room or guest room should not provide direct passage to the bedrooms but should be adjacent to the dining room.
+At the same time, the kitchen should be kept away from the living room to avoid smoke and smells.

 The living room should be sufficiently ventilated and spacious in order to accommodate furniture.
-It should get an attractive view of the surrounding and garden etc.
+It should get an attractive view of the surroundings and garden etc.

-In extreme cases, the living room may be located at the centre and accesses or approaches to various units and apartments may radiate from it.
+In extreme cases, the living room may be located at the center, and accesses or approaches to various units and apartments may radiate from it.

 (b) Sleeping Area

 This is the area of bedrooms and should be located so as to guard privacy.
-The site should be sufficient to accommodate beds, dressing table, etc. Attached toilet to the bedroom should be preferred.
+The site should be sufficient to accommodate beds, dressing tables, etc. An attached toilet to the bedroom should be preferred.

 c) Service Area

-This includes the area of kitchen, dining rooms, bath rooms and toilet
+This includes the area of the kitchen, dining rooms, bathrooms, and toilet.

-The dining room should be near to the kitchen.
+The dining room should be close to the kitchen.
 This will make it much easier to carry food.

-Kitchen room should be avoided near living room, bed room, and study room to avoided smoke and smells.
+The kitchen room should be avoided near the living room, bedroom, and study room to avoid smoke and smells.

 d) Circulation Area

-This is area for passage, lobby, corridor, etc., It should be minimum but well ventilated and lighted.
+This is an area for passage, lobby, corridor, etc., It should be minimum but well-ventilated and lighted.

 e) Other Area